Merkel promises cash to German flood victims

 | PASSAU, Germany/PRAGUE

-PASSAU, Germany/PRAGUE Chancellor Angela Merkel promised 100 million euros (85.4 million pounds) to victims of Germany's worst flood in a decade on Tuesday as she toured areas devastated by the deluge, which has killed 12 people across central Europe.
+PASSAU, Germany/PRAGUE Chancellor Angela Merkel promised 100 million euros to victims of Germany's worst flood in a decade on Tuesday as she toured areas devastated by the deluge, which has killed 12 people across central Europe.

 In the Czech Republic, swathes of Prague's suburbs were under water but metal barriers along the Vltava River shielded the historic centre as the floods shifted north to Germany.